jesstingjh/jesstingjh.github.io/README.md

 ## About Me
-I’m a Master’s student in Analytics at Georgia Tech, with a strong foundation in economics and statistics from the National University of Singapore.
+I’m a Master’s student in Computational Data Analytics at Georgia Tech, with a strong foundation in economics and statistics from the National University of Singapore.
 Prior to grad school, I worked as a Senior Economist at Singapore’s Ministry of Trade and Industry, where I applied econometric modeling and data analytics to inform national policy decisions.

 I enjoy applying machine learning and statistical techniques to uncover patterns, improve predictions, and generate actionable insights from complex datasets.
-I'm continually expanding my technical toolkit — from causal inference and optimization to NLP and large language models.
+I'm continually expanding my technical toolkit.
 Outside of work, I’m into puzzle games, bouldering, weightlifting, and exploring new coffee brews — and recently discovered a love for scuba diving.

 ---